bitquant/cloudflare-workers/README.md

 ## Context waitUntil()
-If background processing needs to be performed use `context.waitUntil` to wait for background task to complete.
+If background processing needs to be performed use `context.waitUntil` to wait for a background task to complete.
 Calling `waitUntil` will invoke `event.waitUntil` on the original fetch event.

 ## License
 MIT license; see [LICENSE](./LICENSE).